hiroaki404/tileSamples/README.md

 # TileSamples
 This repository provides sample code demonstrating how to update tiles and create tile UIs.

+Note:
+I performed a force push on December 6, 2025.
+Please be aware if you pulled before then.

 ## TileService
 Note: Tiles will not update after building and running the app.
 You need to remove and re-add the tile to see the updates.